 PENN AVENUE RECONSTRUCTION

 Corridor improvements are needed for this high-traffic, multi-neighborhood street.
 Phase 1 for the project was determined to be from Mathilda Street to Evaline Street.
-Improvements will include upgraded traffic signals and street lighting, new roadway concrete or asphalt, new sidewalks with reconstructed curb lines with bump-outs, special pavement in crosswalks, and streetscape enhancements.
-Final Design for Phase 1 is currently underway.
-Construction for Phase 1 is anticipated to begin in late Summer 2013.
+Improvements include upgraded traffic signals and street lighting, new roadway concrete or asphalt, new sidewalks with reconstructed curb lines with bump-outs, special pavement in crosswalks, and streetscape enhancements.
+Final Design for Phase 1 is complete.
+Construction for Phase 1 is underway.
 The design and construction schedule for Phase 2 will be determined at a later stage.

 WENZELL AVENUE / CARNAHAN ROAD BRIDGE

 This project is the total reconstruction of the Wenzell Avenue roadway and sidewalks from Banksville Avenue to Tole Street, and includes replacement of the Carnahan Road Bridge adjacent to Banksville Road.
 Reconstruction includes signalization and geometric improvements to the intersection with Banksville Road, lighting upgrades, pedestrian access improvements, and minor realignment of roadway geometry.
 Preliminary Engineering is complete and Final Design is underway.
 Construction is anticipated to begin in the Summer of 2014.